Elena1987bt/Foocoding-React-Project/README.md

-# Info for Foocoding React Project
+# Info for Foo coding React Project

-This project will be made during the React module of Foocoding course.
+This project was made during the React module of Foo coding course.

-It will be an online store.
-It will contain five pages: Main(Home) page with a header( navigation bar), hero section, info section and footer.
-Products page will be made by using Fakestore API.
-From the products section, the user can navigate to the single product page.This page will contain detail information for the single product.
-The about page will contain basic info for the online store, a contact section and a map.
-The cart page will contain info for the products the user wants to buy.
-All pages will share the same header and footer.This website will use react router to handle multiple pages and context API for state management.
+It is an online store.
+It contains seven pages: Main(Home) page with a header( navigation bar), hero section, category section, promotion section, brands section and footer.
+Products page was made by using the Fakestore API.
+From the products section, the user can navigate to the single product page.
+This page contain detail information for the single product.
+The about page contain basic info for the online store, a contact section and a map.
+The login page contains a form where the user can log in.
+The cart page and the checkout page contain info for the products the user wants to buy.
+All pages share the same header and footer.
+This website uses react router to handle multiple pages and context API for state management.